 Disney World Rules to Know Before You Go

+Other things you need to know before you go to Disney World, involve rules.
 As with anything in life, rules are put into place to keep people safe and create a more enjoyable atmosphere for everyone.
-This is as true for Disney World as it is anywhere else, particularly now as travelers must consider the possibility of contracting COVID-19.
+This is as true for Disney World as it is anywhere else, particularly as more people visit the parks.

 Here are some of the top rules at Disney World to know before you go: